Money transfers from Canada to other countries can be costly and could take a long time.

 Wise recently released its Wise for Banks API, making it simple for banks and credit unions to connect with their online platforms and provide low-cost international money transfers to their customers.

 EQ Bank is the first Canadian bank to connect with Wise’s API.
-Customers of the bank may now send money abroad for significantly less while also earning excellent rates on their savings account balance (1.25% * current interest rate as of this writing).
+Customers of the bank may now send money abroad for significantly less while also earning excellent rates on their savings account balance.

 You can complete your transaction with EQ Bank’s mobile app or your online account, and it generally finishes instantly or in a few days, depending on its destination.